From Moral Issues that Divide Us

 PUBLIC POLICY ISSUES

-Laws defending free speech were virtually nonexistent until modern times, and it is perhaps only within the past century that they’ve come to resemble the robust system that we know today.
-We’ve seen that for a short time ancient Athenians permitted a type of free speech that was restricted to their legislative assembly.
+Laws defending free speech were virtually nonexistent until modern times, and it is perhaps only within the past century that they have come to resemble the robust system that we know today.
+We have seen that for a short time ancient Athenians permitted a type of free speech that was restricted to their legislative assembly.
 But the Hellenistic, Roman and medieval empires that followed routinely censored publications that, on their judgments, undermined the ideological values and cohesiveness of their domains.
 The writings from the ancient world that have come down to us represent only a fraction of the total literary output of their time, and the survivors are those which, for the most part, passed the censors’ scrutiny.
-It was only in the 17th and 18th centuries that a handful of European countries set the groundwork for legally protected free speech.
+It was only in the seventeenth and eighteenth-centuries that a handful of European countries set the groundwork for legally protected free speech.

 Legally Protected Free Speech